singeev/aaron-ci-cd/readme.md

 The project based on a basic maven archetype for a plain java application.

+### Build the project

+Since it's maven project, run this command to build it:
+> mvn clean package

+This command will

+* download all needed dependencies
+* compile all classes
+* run tests
+* build the `*.jar` artifact

-### How to run
+### How to run tests

-After cloning the repository just run the command:
+Apart from build the project (see above) you can just run tests separately:
 > mvn test

 This command will run all existing tests with *maven-surefire* plugin.